 I knew it because I’d looked it up.

 I’d found what had taken the high-class kid and reduced him to this ungroomed punk who wore unrelenting black and constant hate.

 His father, high up in their luxury suite, had contracted the Vaxen Plague and descended into madness.
 He’d taken up a knife and cut out his wife’s heart, then turned the bloody blade on his son.

 But Lunar Davith Adurian had no wish to die that day.

 Eight stab wounds later, his father was dead.

-I walked to the front of the room… but Prof had a spider in his hand.
+After he kicked my desk to volunteer me that day in Chem class, I walked to the front of the room like the obedient student I was… but Prof had a spider in his hand.

 That’s important, Anza, because that’s where my fear starts.